 Value pricing can be too risky for some agencies.
 For others, who are confident in the value they provide and have a reasonably easy way to calculate it, value pricing can have a great effect on their bottom line.

 Agencies, clients, and the type of work the clients need can all dictate the type of pricing method an agency uses.
 When choosing a pricing method, agencies should focus on picking one that provides the most benefits for their clients and themselves in a specific situation.
 Agencies should also feel free to experiment with different pricing methods and mix them when appropriate.
 There’s nothing wrong with having an agency rate card and working out an hourly rate.
 But it’s important to keep in mind that the best pricing method is the one that rewards the agency the most while ensuring the clients’ needs are met.
+If you are agency owner or project manager don´t hesitate to see our another article about software useful for agencies.

 Max is a SaaS enthusiast and loves actionable content that provides direct value.